top of page

 Think ABC - Altitude, Boyle Capillary

-At altitude will read deeper than actual depth (which makes it more conservative)
+At altitude, it will read deeper than the actual depth (which makes it more conservative)

 OPEN BOURBON DEPTH GAUGE